OpenPecha/Toolkit/docs/docs/tools/ocr-pipeline-reference.md

-# OCR Pipeline
+# OCR Pipeline reference

 The [OCR Pipeline](https://tools.openpecha.org/pipelines/) provides an interface for OCRing scanned texts in the BDRC library.

-Given a BDRC Scan ID, the OP Pipeline:
+Given a BDRC Scan ID, the OCR Pipeline:

 1. Retrieves the scans that make up the text from the [BDRC library](https://library.bdrc.io).
 2. OCRs them with [Google Cloud Vision](https://cloud.google.com/vision).